elunna/hackem/hackem_changelog.md

     - Changed to Chaotic.
 - [x] Thiefbane (One-eye sam)
     - Revamped thiefbane: No longer targets humans, so now the player can wield it if lucky enough to get if off of Sam.
-    - Now a two-handed sword (from Un), +d5 to-hit, +1 dmg
+    - Now a non-aligned two-handed sword (from Un), +d5 to-hit, +1 dmg
     - Changed Thiefbane to platinum so elves can wield it.
-    - Raised to 10% beheading, will be
+    - Raised to 10% beheading
-    - Cancels thiefs and covetous
-    - Protects from thievery and seduction.
+    - Cancels thiefs and covetous; protects from thievery and seduction.
-    - Moved from chaotic to non-aligned.
 - [x] Thunderstruck (previously known as Sonicboom)
     - Increased attack to AD_LOUD(5, 20) - gotta make up for the item loss.
     - Destroys glass, ruby, sapphire, crystal, diamond golems?